How to Take Professional Looking Product Photos Without Being a Professional Photographer

 GIMP is a free program that does many of the same things Photoshop does.
 If you already know Photoshop – or are willing to learn – but don’t want to pay the big price tag, you could look into GIMP.
 It has a similar look and feel as well making it fairly easy to switch to.

-You can also see some simple examples of product photography that I took with a very basic setup.
+You can see a simple example of product photography that I took with a very basic setup.
 One is the product (a plant pot) on its own and the other is to showcase it in a lifestyle setup.
 Both use the same background – a simple white sheet – and natural lighting.

-Editing was done using the Snapseed app on my Samsung Galaxy S9, which is a three-year-old phone.
+Editing was done using the Snapseed app on my Samsung Galaxy S9, which is a four-year-old phone.
 Both photos display the product and were incredibly easy to set up.

 Not comfortable taking your own photos?
 No problem.
 A local photographer who specializes in business or product photography will be able to help you out.
 This option is not free, but will result in amazing images and it will allow you to spend more time on other parts of your business.